Prasad244/CODSOFT/README.md

 By analyzing before vs after SMOTE results, we gain a clearer understanding of the trade-offs in real-world fraud detection systems.

 ---

-If you'd like, I can also:

-✅ Add example output screenshots
-✅ Add Mermaid diagrams
-✅ Generate a `requirements.txt`
-✅ Create a polished GitHub repo structure
-Just let me know!